YonatanHen/Task-Management-System/README.md

 ## How to Run the Project
 #### DB:
-1. Make sure Docker + Docker Desktop installed on your machine.
+1. Make sure Docker CLI + Docker Desktop installed on your machine.
 2. Create a Docker volume by running the following command:

    ```docker volume create evernetix_task_vol```